Research Ethics Committee (REC)

 REC is responsible on behalf of Senate to promote best ethical practice in relation to research and research-related activities and for establishing, promoting, implementing and monitoring university-wide Research Ethics Code of Practice (which informs local practices and procedures across the University).
 REC considers ethical issues related to research and research-related activities brought to its attention by the Research Ethics Panels, researchers and the wider university community.
 REC does not review individual research ethics checklists.

 REC comprises both staff and independent lay members and meets 3 times a year.

 Research Ethics Panels (REPs)

 Panels comprise both staff and independent lay members.
 (Low risk applications submitted by staff are allocated for light touch reviews outside physical panel meetings and are conducted via email).
 For further information on what constitutes high risk – click here.

 The deadline for ethics checklists submitted online is noted against each meeting date - see list of dates under useful documents.
 Please ensure your paperwork is submitted on time as submissions are sent to Panel members 5 working days ahead of each Panel meeting for review.
 Late submissions will be deferred to the following month.
 PGRs - please note that submissions are sent to your Supervisor in the first instance, so please allow sufficient time before the Panel's closing date for applications.

-- The next meeting of the Social Science & Humanities Research Ethics Panel will take place on Wednesday 7 December 2022.
-Please note the deadline for applications is 29 November 2022.
-Checklists received after the deadline will be deferred for review until January's Panel meeting.
+- The next meeting of the Social Science & Humanities Research Ethics Panel will take place on Wednesday 19 April 2023.
+Please note the deadline for applications is 11th April 2023.
+Checklists received after the deadline will be deferred for review until the May Panel meeting.